AnthLi/team-duck/README.md

-# team-duck
+# The Homework Project

 ## Installation
 Make sure you have Node.js installed on your system.

 You can download it [here](https://nodejs.org/en/download/) (required for Windows) or follow these commands in the terminal

 On Linux:
 ```bash